ozakaria/edu-miu-cs489-nov2024/README.md

 - Implement user management, activity tracking, diet tracking, health metrics, and goal management.
 - Use SQL databases for data persistence.
 - Implement unit tests to ensure code quality.
+- **Automate** the build, testing, and deployment processes using CI/CD practices.
 - Containerize the application with Docker.
 - Deploy the containerized application on Microsoft Azure.